 We so often refer to things as "YOLO" foods, "Treatyoself" treats, and "Cheat" meals.
 They represent the occasional free-passes to indulge in foods we typically try to run away from like it's the Boogeyman chasing us.

 The word, indulge, is defined by Merriam Webster as "allow oneself to enjoy the pleasure of."
 How many times have we told ourselves we'll indulge in that dessert just tonight, then end up feeling shameful and angry at oneself for lacking willpower?
-That doesn't sound like allowing oneself to enjoy the pleasure of something at all, now does it.
+That doesn't sound like allowing oneself to enjoy the pleasure of something at all- ironically counterintuitive, no?

 When we stop giving it the power to rule us with the parallels of fear or reward, and instead treat it as the pleasurable and nourishing source it is, we can begin to feel true indulgence.
 The way food was meant to be.